Cascoda/whitefield/docs/OpenThread.md

 ## OpenThread-specific Whitefield Guide

-**Setup Instructions**:
+**Build Instructions**:

-The setup instructions are identical to the ones laid out in the top-level README.md.
+The build instructions are identical to the ones laid out in the top-level README.md.

 **Execute Instructions**: